Azareal/Gosora/docs/configuration.md

 URL - The URL for your site.
 Please leave out the `http://` or `https://` and the `/` at the end.

 Port - The port you want Gosora to listen on.
 This will usually be 443 for HTTPS and 80 for HTTP.
-Gosora usually try to bind to both, if you're on HTTPS to redirect users from the HTTP site to the HTTPS one.
+Gosora will try to bind to both, if you're on HTTPS to redirect users from the HTTP site to the HTTPS one.

 EnableSsl - Determines whether HTTPS is enabled.